Can you go flying with Vertigo?

 Once I get to a seat at my departure gate, I try to keep my eyes focused on something that is directly on my lap.

-I may even softly close my eyes to block out all the business of movement and colors in my peripheral vision.
+I may even softly close my eyes to block out all the movement and colors in my peripheral vision.

 An eye mask may be beneficial once you are on the plane.
 I do not recommend it for the airport since it increases the risk of someone stealing your belongings.

 Once you are on the plane, try to position yourself so that you cannot see any other passenger’s television screen in your peripheral vision.

 Constant Overhead Announcements

 Inside an airport, you simply cannot avoid being constantly bombarded with overhead announcements.
 For some people with dizziness, vertigo, or sensory overload, the overhead announcements may exacerbate their discomfort.

 These loud overhead announcements continue, although to a lesser extent, on the plane.

 Some strategies that might help when flying with vertigo include wearing ear plugs or ear muffs to muffle the intensity of the sound.
 You an also use headphones to listen to soft music, ocean waves, or other relaxing audio recordings like nature sounds while you are traveling.

 Reducing auditory input is especially helpful for reducing migraine-associated vertigo while traveling.